-The European market leader for telecom management technology (Amsterdam, the Netherlands).
+The European market leader in telecom management technology (Amsterdam, the Netherlands).

 Cost control and accounting system of telecom services.
 It is a group of apps: a web app for the end-users, a web app for admins, a server-side app for integration with other systems.